 Factors to Consider If You Have To Keep The Desk Facing The Window

-The following factors are helpful to consider if you want to keep your desk facing the window.
-Taking these measures will minimize the problems of placing the desk in front of a window.
+If you want to keep your desk facing the window, consider the following factors.
+These measures will minimize the problems of placing the desk in front of a window.

 1. Window coverings or blinds to reduce glare